6 Major types of Alopecia with Causes Treatments and Prevention

 - Ophiactids alopecia

-Hair loss that follows a band along the sides and lower back of the scalp is called ophiactids alopecia.
+Hair loss following a band along the sides and lower back of the scalp is named ophiactids alopecia.

 - Alopecia areata prognosis